 At this point, you may be wondering if you should just get The Platinum Card from American Express in the first place, then add an authorized user card to that account.
 Doing so can make sense since both cards let authorized users rack up points for the primary cardholder and both cards have an option to add an authorized user.

 Before you decide between these two cards, take time to compare the benefits and costs involved in either option.

-To the Platinum card’s benefit, it comes with superior perks like airport lounge access, a credit for Global Entry or TSA Precheck, a $200 airline fee credit and up to $200 in Uber credits per year ($15 per month plus an extra $20 in December).
+To the Platinum card’s benefit, it comes with superior perks like airport lounge access and over $1,400 in statement credit benefits.
 That’s really just the tip of the iceberg in terms of the benefits you can receive.
 If you decide to take advantage of these benefits, you can offset the card’s annual fee.

 Since both of these options earn Membership Rewards and offer perks for authorized users, take a close look at what each card has to offer before deciding which is best for you.